WebAssembly/design/Rationale.md

 ```
 The third case is a specialisation of the second, a simple optimisation.
 Without polymorphic typing of the `br` instruction, however, this simple scheme would not work, since `compile((x/0)+y)` would result in invalid code.
 Worse, it can lead to subtle compiler bugs.
-Similar situations arise in production compilers, for example, in the asm.js-to-wasm compilers that some of the Wasm VMs/tools are implementing.
+Similar situations arise in production compilers, for example, in the asm.js-to-wasm compilers that some of the WebAssembly VMs/tools are implementing.

 Other solutions that have been discussed would lose most of the above properties.
 For example: